FireDynamics/ARTSS/CODING_GUIDELINES.md

 The coding guidelines of ARTSS are mainly based on the [google coding guidelines](https://google.github.io/styleguide/cppguide.html).
 Accordingly, our rules are not one-to-one with the google standard, therefore we ask you to have a look at the following rules if you want to contribute to ARTSS.

+### Naming Convention
-- Naming Convention: We use underscores.
+- Variable Naming: We use underscores.
 The main reason for this is that we have variables which have different meanings depending on upper and lower case (see class Domain.cpp).

   Example: